 There is no physical evidence that you have been hit, so it is down to you to admit it and remove yourself from the game.
 People who habitually cheat soon get found out, as experienced players have a good idea of when they have hit someone.
 They will report the fact to a marshal who will then monitor the offender closely (although a more usual problem in airsoft is people assuming they have hit someone and making false accusations!)

-If you are within a set radius of an explosive when it detonates, you are killed.
+If you are within a set radius of an explosive when it detonates, you are out.
 You will be informed of the radius by the marshals before the game begins, but is usually 3 meters.
-In a building, a grenade will usually count as killing all of the people in a room regardless of distance or cover.
+In a building, a grenade will usually count as eliminating all of the people in a room regardless of distance or cover.

 Smoke grenades are available, when ignited these produce a cloud of smoke which you can use to cover yourself from enemy sight.